 3. Boise is Home to a Variety of Senior Living Options

 Now that you’ve settled on a city, it’s time to decide what senior living option is going to be best for you.
-It’s important to know that selecting a home for retirement is a different experience entirely form choosing a home during younger years.
-The last thing you want to do is choose a home that won’t work for you in the long run - causing you to need to move again in just a few short years.
+It’s important to know that selecting a home for retirement is a different experience entirely from choosing a home in your younger years.
+The last thing you want to do is choose a home that will not work for you in the long run - causing you to need to move again in just a few short years.
 The top things for you to consider are your budget, your present or future health needs, and any mobility limitations that could crop up over time.

 If you are currently active and believe you can live independently, you could select a retirement home instead of buying a home on your own.
 In choosing a retirement home you are freeing yourself from the burdens of homeownership - namely outdoor maintenance, lawn care, roofing issues, and many other issues that could affect your home.
 Management in these communities typically take care of these things, plus they offer amenities to help keep you happy and comfortable during your Golden Years.
 These amenities can include pools, fitness centers, and organized social events.
 Buying into a retirement community usually involves paying ongoing association fees, however, so you’ll want to make sure you discuss this with your real estate agent.